postfurry/postfurry.github.io/muck/help/basics.md

     "Hello!
     :waves!

-Note that for the `"` command, you don't need a closing quotemark, that'll get added for you.
+Note that for the `"` command, you don't need a closing quotation mark, that'll get added for you.

 [Next: Meeting Others &raquo;](meeting-others)